-There is nothing new about the above command except to note that we are not exposing any network ports even though our intention is to access services ( ssh, database etc.) via their relevant port numbers.
+There is nothing new about the above command except to note that we are not exposing any network ports even though our intention is to access services (SSH, database connection, etc.) via their relevant port numbers.

-The following linux command will deploy a second and this time a parent docker container named
+- The following Linux command will deploy a second and this time a parent docker container named

 sandbox2.
 We will also use a

 --linkflag which will create a so called parent-child relationship with previously deployed container

 --linkflag will enable the parent container to access any services running on

 sandbox1container via its corresponding ports numbers without the child container’s need to expose any ports to outside world.